united-neux/CAD_to_OpenMC/docs/source/index.rst

 Check out the :doc:`usage` section for further information, including :doc:`install`.

+The fullscale section contains some result from simulation runs with real reactor model in a scientific context, using models built by CAD to perform reactor simulations.

 .. note::

    This project (and its documentation)is under active development.